rickydunlop/fbmessenger-node/README.md

 When someone first interacts with your bot they will see a `Get Started` button.
 When this is clicked it will send a `postback` to your server with the value of `start`.

-There is also a method to delete the Get Started Button called `deleteGetStartedButton`
+There is also a method to delete the Get Started Button called `deleteGetStarted`

 ### Persistent Menu